BarFeigenberg/StudentDropoutPrediction-R/README.md

 # financial_score                          1   8059.9 8087.9  138.74   <2e-16 ***
 # ---
 # Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
-The combined model's performance is evaluated with a confusion matrix, ROC curve, and AUC score.
-McFadden's R² provides a measure of overall model fit.

 ```
 ## Predict on test set using combined model and compute confusion matrix